trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ## Compiling

-If you want to only coompile, you can simply run `truffle compile`.
+If you want to only compile, you can simply run `truffle compile`.

 You will see the following output: